Silver-Taurus/MachineLearning_at_FLT/README.md

-This repository is about the concepts of Machine learning and the well known programming languages Python and R.
+This repository is about the concepts of Machine learning using Python.